The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Nature of ASASSN-24fw

 We then applied the Bayesian inference code of \citet{delburgo2016, delburgo2018} on a grid of stellar evolution models constructed from the PARSEC v1.2S tracks \citep{bressan2012,chen2014,chen2015,tang2014} to derive the fundamental stellar parameters of ASASSN-24fw.
 This choice is supported by the good statistical match obtained for detached eclipsing binaries, particularly for stars on the main-sequence, where the measured dynamical masses and corresponding predictions are consistent on average to within \,4\% \citep{delburgo2018}.

 The grid of PARSEC v1.2S models arranged in this code consisted of ages ranging from 2 to 13,800 Ma in steps of 5\%, and [M/H] from -2.18 to 0.51 in steps of 0.02 dex.
 We adopted the photometric passband calibrations of \citet{riello2021}, and the zero points of the VEGAMAG system.
-We fed our code by the following three input parameters: the absolute magnitude $M_{G}$, the color $G_{\rm BP}-G_{\rm RP}$ (also adjusted for reddening and extinction), and the iron to hydrogen abundance (assumed to be solar [Fe/H]=~$0.00~\pm~0.20$ dex.
+We fed our code by the following three input parameters: the absolute magnitude $M_{G}$, the color $G_{\rm BP}-G_{\rm RP}$ (also adjusted for reddening and extinction using the values provided by Gaia Data Archive \citep{gaia2023}), and the iron to hydrogen abundance (assumed to be solar [Fe/H]=~$0.00~\pm~0.20$ dex).

 Due to the presence of inherent infrared excess, as expected for YSOs, we also adopted a prior in the code that ASASSN-24fw is on PMS and recomputed the fundamental stellar parameters.
 In this case, we find that all the parameters except age of the star remain similar.
 We find that if the star is on the PMS, its age is 7 Ma and mass is 1.47$\pm$0.05 M\textsubscript{$\odot$}.
 Conversely, if it is on the main-sequence, its age is 2.75 Ga and mass is 1.69$\pm$0.08 M\textsubscript{$\odot$}.
 The other parameters are similar to each other in the uncertainty range.
 These results are listed in Tables Table (\ref{tab:stellar_parameters} and \ref{tab:stellar_parametersPMS}).